wilsonliaows/docs/workflow.md

 ## People Task setup
 People Task feature is enabled only for certain plans.
 Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

 For Workato accounts with People Task feature enabled, team owners are able to view the People Task option in their 'Tools' page.
-Click on 'View all Tools' and then on 'People Task'.
+Click on 'All Tools' and then on 'People Task'.

 ![People Task option](assets/images/peopletask/people-task-nav.gif)
 *People Task Tool*